-- Time dimensions (columns) used for partitioning cannot have NULL
+- Time dimensions (columns) used for partitioning cannot have NULL values.

-- Unique indexes must include all columns that are partitioning
+- Unique indexes must include all columns that are partitioning dimensions.

-UPDATE statements that move values between partitions (chunks) are not supported.
+UPDATEstatements that move values between partitions (chunks) are not supported.
 This includes upserts (

 INSERT ...
 ON CONFLICT UPDATE).

 All the limitations of regular hypertables also apply to distributed hypertables.
 In addition, the following limitations apply specifically to distributed hypertables:

 - Distributed scheduling of background jobs is not supported.
 Background jobs created on an access node are scheduled and executed on this access node without distributing the jobs to data nodes.

 - Reordering chunks is not supported.

 - Tablespaces cannot be attached to a distributed hypertable on the access node.
 It is still possible to attach tablespaces on data nodes.

 - Roles and permissions are assumed to be consistent across the nodes of a distributed database, but consistency is not enforced.

 - Tables referenced by foreign key constraints in a distributed hypertable must be present on the access node and all data nodes.
 This applies also to referenced values.

 - Parallel-aware scans and appends are not supported.

 - A consistent restore point for backup/restore across nodes is not natively provided; care must be taken when restoring individual backups to access and data nodes.